 - This recipe utilizes a dry brining technique.
 In other words, the turkey is rubbed with a seasoning blend then chilled for 24 hours before roasting.
-Whether you use a dry brine or a wet brine, 24 hours is a good rule of thumb for the amount of time it needs to permeate the turkey.
+Whether you use a dry brine or a wet brine, 24 hours is a good rule of thumb for the amount of time it needs to permeate and flavor the turkey.

 - It's preferable to bring the turkey to room temperature before placing it into the oven.
 This will allow for more even cooking.

 - The addition of honey in the citrus herb butter balances the flavor without making the turkey or drippings sweet.

 - You should always adjust the roasting time depending on the size and weight of the turkey you're cooking.
 See more turkey roasting tips from Butterball here.

 - Check the temperature of the turkey before removing from the oven.
 Insert a thermometer into the deepest portion of the thigh.
 Keep in mind, it will continue to rise as it rests on the counter.